 What can independent hotels do to offer competitive customer service?

-Independent hoteliers have been hearing about chatbots and AI for a few years but most have remained skeptical about chatbots until they got a wakeup call: Expedia, Kayak, Tripadvisor and also Booking.com launched their own chatbot.
-The Booking Assistant was created to answer customers’ questions and requests automatically because customers expect instant customized service.
-Thanks to chatbots, Booking is currently delivering better digital service to its customers than most hotels are to their direct bookers.
-Have a look.
+When it comes to hospitality and AI, independent hoteliers have stayed on the sidelines of adopting chatbots and AI.
+And this has been happening for many years now.
+Most have remained skeptical until they got a wakeup call.
+This came through Expedia, Kayak, Tripadvisor and also Booking.com launching their own chatbots.
+The Booking Assistant was created with a specific purpose.
+To automatically answer customers’ questions and requests because customers expect instant and customized service.
+Thanks to hotel chatbots, Booking is currently delivering great digital service to its customers.
+Better also, than what most hotels are providing to their direct bookers.

 Booking Assistant video: https://youtu.be/MEG2VOS6t7o

-Chatbots and messaging are fantastic engagement tools that have become a must-have for hotel marketing.
-Big brands chose to focus on loyalty, as their reward program is such an essential part of their marketing strategy.
-However, smaller hotel groups usually don’t have the exact same concerns and should focus on using the power of AI to help solve their own challenges such as sales, where the conversational capabilities of chatbots can be used to engage online visitors, lift their doubts and help them through the booking process.
+Chatbots and messaging are fantastic engagement tools.
+They have become a must-have for hotel marketing.
+Big brands have chosen to focus on loyalty.
+This is because their reward program is such an essential part of their marketing strategy.
+However, smaller hotel groups usually don’t have these concerns.
+They should focus on using the power of AI to help solve their own challenges.
+Like sales, where the conversational capabilities of chatbots can be used in various ways.
+This could include engaging online visitors, dispelling their doubts and helping them through the booking process.

-No doubt chatbots are wonderful, but you can’t expect them to solve all your problems for you.
-They are like electric bikes – they help you go far with very little effort but at some point, you’ll have to pedal.
-Sometimes they don’t have the answer and it is fine; that’s when the staff kicks in.
+No doubt chatbots are a boon, but you can’t expect them to solve all your problems for you.
+They are like electric bikes.
+They help you go far with very little effort.
+But at some point, you’ll have to pedal.
+Sometimes they don’t have the answer and it is fine.
+That’s when the staff kicks in.

 Overall, the introduction of messaging, chatbots and AI reminds me of what happened with websites 20 years ago.